Julcatan/Election_Results-102021/README.md

 2. Get a complete list of votes each candidate received.
 3. Calculate the percentage of votes each candidate won.
 4. Determine the winner of the election based on popular vote.
+5. Determine the voter turnout for each county
+6. The percentage of votes from each county out of the count
+7. The county with the highest turnout

 ## Resources
 - Data Source: election_result.csv